By: Sarah Stone

 When I asked him to trash it and start over, the only advice I had was, “If you were to click on a link with this title, write the article you’d want to see after the jump.”

-The next draft was his final one—it was pretty much ready to publish without edits.
+The next draft was his final one—it was ready to publish with very few edits.
 Once he stopped writing for the assignment and started writing for his audience (himself included), his article sounded less like he abhorred the topic and more like he had something to say.

 Look at a travel story you’ve already written, whether it was a full story or an outline for one, and read it with fresh eyes.
 Ask yourself, “If this were published in a magazine, or a short story collection, or a travel blog, what would it have to say to keep my interest?”